 If you are working with Avid Pro Tools (or any other non-linear editing software), you can now transcribe your interviews in Simon Says and directly import the transcript into your post production software.

-Select “Avid Pro Tools”; a ZIP file will download.
+Select “Avid Pro Tools AAF”; a ZIP file will download.

-Click “Export” and download the ZIP file.
+Click “Let's do this” and download the ZIP file.
 Unzip it and you will find an *.aaf file.
 Put that AAF file in the same folder as your audio / video file that you transcribed for easy re-linking.

 3. Open Avid Pro Tools and create a Project that matches your file’s specs.
 Then go to the “File” menu, “Import” sub-menu, and click “Session Data…”: